syncfusion-content/fileformat-docs/File-Formats/PDF/Convert-HTML-To-PDF/features.md

 ## Partial webpage to PDF

 The Blink rendering engine provides support for converting only the part of an HTML document like a table, div, or image elements from the URL/HTML string.
-You can convert the particular HTML element using [ConvertPartialHtml](https://help.syncfusion.com/cr/file-formats/Syncfusion.HtmlConverter.HtmlToPdfConverter.html#Syncfusion_HtmlConverter_HtmlToPdfConverter_ConvertPartialHtml_System_String_System_String_) method by specifying the HTML element ID, refer to the following code snippet.
+You can convert the particular HTML element using [ConvertPartialHtml](https://help.syncfusion.com/cr/file-formats/Syncfusion.HtmlConverter.HtmlToPdfConverter.html#Syncfusion_HtmlConverter_HtmlToPdfConverter_ConvertPartialHtml_System_String_System_String_) method by specifying the HTML element ID, refer to the following code example.

 {% tabs %}